What are the manifestations of Peyronie’s disease?

 - Supplementation to support normal tissue-healing.

-This treatment approach works by triggering the remodelling of the scar tissue causing the curvature of the penis.
-It can take up to 12 weeks for the curvature to improve.
+SWT works by triggering the remodelling of the scar tissue causing the pain in the penis and/or the curvature of the penis.
+Improvement in the pain may already occur after the first or second treatment session, but it can take up to 12 weeks after the last treatment session for the curvature to improve.

 Xiaflex injections (collagenase clostridium histolyticum)